How the cosmic voids contribute to stalling and quenching the giant galaxies on their surfaces: Introduction

 Furthermore, it has two additional advantages to investigate the cosmic web effects from the void-galaxy connections.
-First, for the case of the filaments, their elongated axes, regarded as being parallel to the minor principal directions of the local tidal fields, can be determined only in two-dimensional projected space after some simplified assumptions about their geometrical shapes.
+First, for the case of the filaments, their elongated axes are usually determined as the minor principal axes of the local tidal fields, which in turn can be reconstructed from the spatial distributions of galaxies.
+The three dimensional reconstruction of the local tidal fields~\cite{erd-etal06,wan-etal12}, however, requires to make a simplified assumption about the galaxy bias factor, which quantifies how strongly the spatial correlations of galaxies differ from those of underlying matter.
+In dense environments like filaments, this galaxy bias factor has been known to deviate substantially from the simple linear form~\cite{nonlinear_bias1,nonlinear_bias2,lnl_bias}.
 Whereas, for the case of the voids, the major principal axes of the large-scale tidal fields can be readily determined in three dimensional space as the directions from the points on the void surfaces to the void centers~\cite{tru-etal06,cue-etal08}.
 This advantage turned out to be especially useful when the alignments between measurable three dimensional spin axes of spiral galaxies and principal directions of the local tidal fields are to be measured~\citep{LE07}.
 For instance, a significant signal of the mass-dependent transition of galaxy spin alignments was able to be detected directly from observations only when the alignments were measured on void surfaces~\cite{LM23}.

 Second, for the case of the filaments, their effects on the galaxies sensitively depend on their geometrical features like their thicknesses~\cite{zomg1}, since they form through collapse only along two principal directions of the large-scale tidal fields.
 For instance, it was shown by ref.~\cite{zomg1} that if a filament hosts low-mass (high-mass) galaxies whose sizes are smaller (larger) than its thickness, it would play the role of promoting (repressing) infall of satellite and gas particles onto the galaxies by generating their radial (tangential) motions along the directions parallel (perpendicular) to the filaments.
 Whereas, for the case of the voids which form through expansion along all of three principal directions of the large-scale tidal fields, their effect was invariably only compression of adjacent matter without depending on their geometrical features.